godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_dof_blur_near_transition()      |
 +-----------+-------------------------------------+

-Transition between near blur and no-blur area.
+The length of the transition between the near blur and no-blur area.

 ----